 The multivariate analyses in this paper are two-level hierarchical logit models with school-level and student-level covariates (OECD 2012; Raudenbush & Bryk 2002).
 Logit models are suitable for predictions involving binary outcome variables.
 Here dependent variables denote the chances of studying 1) at least one science subject in Year 12; 2) at least one physical science subject in Year 12; 3) at least one life science subject in Year 12; 4) enrolment in some tertiary qualification in science; 5) enrolment in some tertiary qualification in life science; and 6) enrolment in some tertiary qualification in physical science.
 The two-level logit model has the following functional form:

+logitYij=γ00+Xβ+Zγ+u0j

 where Yij denotes the dependent variable for an observation for student i in school j, is the average intercept across schools.
 X is a vector of student-level explanatory variables and β is a vector of regression coefficients corresponding to variables from vector X. Z is a vector of school-level explanatory variables and γ is a vector of regression coefficients corresponding to variables from vector Z. The error component u0j varies between schools.
 In multilevel logit models, the individual error term, denoted by eij, is omitted due to identification problems (Raudenbush & Bryk 2002).